MisterTJB/UdaciCards/README.md

 The UdaciCards app should now be running in Expo on the device.

+To run the app on the iOS simulator (requires Xcode):

+1. Clone this repository
+2. Navigate to the cloned directory and run `yarn start` from a terminal
+3. When the packager is ready, you will be invited to 'press i' to launch the iOS simulator

+The iOS simulator should launch, and subsequently launch the UdaciCards app in the simulated environment

 ## Platform

-The app compiles and runs without error on an iPhone 7.
+The app compiles and runs without error on an iPhone 7, and on the iPhone 7 in the iOS simulator